 For starters, your manager's sun sign can reveal a helpful picture of their personality; it's the sign reflective of their birth date, and the one they'd typically read for in a horoscope.
 If, by chance, you happen to know their birth time and exact birth location, too, you could also run their natal chart to learn about the influence of other signs, planets, and astrological houses.
-In that case, you might consider the sign of your boss's tenth house, which rules over career and public reputation, offering even deeper insight into their strongest career motivators.
+In that case, you might consider the sign of your boss's tenth house in astrology, which rules over career and public reputation, offering even deeper insight into their strongest career motivators.

 Even so, when it comes to day-to-day interactions and work style, you'd still be wise to home in on their sun sign.
 To that end, astrologer Vanessa Hardy shares just what kind of workplace tendencies you can expect in a manager for each of the zodiac signs, plus how you might act, in turn, to get in their star-sanctioned good graces.